In 2013 we retitled this concentration: from Marriage and Family Counseling to Couples and Family Counseling.

 The faculty members who teach in the Couples and Family Therapy concentration have over 100 years of combined experience.
 We bring perspectives to our work that include and encompass Adlerian counseling, Bowen therapy, conjoint family therapy, narrative/postmodern/social constructionist models, structural/strategic therapy, emotion focused therapy, and symbolic-experiential family therapy.
 Our faculty members contribute to both AAMFT and IAMFC professional activities and publish articles, chapters and books in the field.

 Our graduates complete all of the coursework required for becoming an LMFT, lacking only the additional hours of post-graduate client contact and supervision in order to be licensed by the state.
-Please note that at this time the CFT concentration is not accredited by the profession.
-We are currently working toward CACREP accreditation for this concentration.
+As of July 21015, our Couples and Family Concentration is CACREP accredited!
+We are the only university in the region to have a CACREP accredited Couples and Family concentration.
+Graduates from the updated Couples and Family program beginning May 2015 are considered graduates of an accredited program.
 Couples and family therapists work in human service agencies, mental health centers, psychiatric and general hospitals, religious organizations, counseling agencies, substance abuse centers, and private practice—serving the emotional and relational needs of individuals, couples, and families.
 In addition, students may add additional coursework to prepare them for eligibility as a Licensed Professional Counselor (LPC).

 Dr. Jean McLendon, a specialist in Satir methods, taught a weeklong summer course in collaboration with Dr. Jim Bitter.
 This is an example of the many special course offerings the faculty develop that enriches our curriculum.

 Drs.
 Jim Bitter and Brent Morrow advise new MFT students.